Classification of simple Lie superalgebras in characteristic $2$: Examples of queerifications for

 It follows that

-Clearly, the Lie algebra structure defined on the space $ZD(n)$ is simple, so any non-trivial ideal of $\fq(\fo_I(n))^{(\infty)}$ has zero odd part.
-The restricted Lie algebra $\fo_I(n)\cap\fsl(n)$ has a non-trivial ideal if and only if $n$ is even, and this ideal is $\Kee 1_n$.
+Clearly, the Lie algebra defined on the space $ZD(n)$ is simple, so any nontrivial ideal of $\fq(\fo_I(n))^{(\infty)}$ has zero odd part.
+The restricted Lie algebra $\fo_I(n)\cap\fsl(n)$ has a nontrivial ideal if and only if $n$ is even, and this ideal is $\Kee 1_n$.
 Thus,

-\sssec{$\fq(\fo_\Pi(2k))$} The Lie algebra $\fo_\Pi(2k)$ consists of matrices of the following form:
+\sssec{$\widehat\fq(\fo_\Pi(2k))$} The Lie algebra $\fo_\Pi(2k)$ consists of matrices of the following form:

 So the elements of $\fq(\fo_\Pi(2k))$ are of the form